atlarge-research/wta-tools/adapter/spark/README.md

 conf = SparkConf().setAppName("MyApp").set("spark.plugins", "com.asml.apa.wta.spark.WtaPlugin").set("spark.driver.extraJavaOptions", "-DconfigFile=/home/user/sp_resources/config.json")
 sc = SparkContext(conf=conf)

-...

-sc.stop()
 ```

-Note that in the Python script, `sc.stop()` must also be specified at the end to invoke the plugin's application finished callback.
+Note that in the Python script, `sparkSession.close()` must also be specified at the end to invoke the plugin's application finished callback.

 Now execute the following command and submit the Python script along with the JAR file of the plugin to **spark-submit**.